ryersonlibrary/islandora/README.md

 # Description

 This cookbook will install and configure [Islandora](http://islandora.ca).
+Current version is 7

 Included [Vagrant](http://www.vagrantup.com) and [Berkshelf](http://berkshelf.com) files for easy VM creation